TemirlanKonuspayev/Zapis/README.md

 # Zapis
-A task given to prove my knowledge in Android app developping
+A task given to prove my knowledge in Android app developing